ank1331/Assignment3/readme.md

 # This is a Assignment 3

-In this Project I have used CSS and created an entire clone of Shopify Page.
+In this Project I have used CSS and HTML Basics.

 Time taken to complete this is :4 Hours